aiven/devportal/docs/platform/howto/saml/setup-saml-auth0.rst

 5. Create a new Authentication Method, call it `Auth0` (or similar), select *Method Type* to be **SAML**, and then choose the team to add invited people to (or leave it blank)

-6. Be sure to make a note of the configuration URLs (metadata URL and ACS URL).
+6. Be sure to make a note of the configuration URLs (metadata URL and ACS URL)

 .. note::
    At this point, the state will be ``Pending Configuration``.